microsoft/msdevindia/README.md

 Learn how to build solutions and use Microsoft products from the experts that built them!
 [Learn TV](https://docs.microsoft.com/learn/tv/?WT.mc_id=-github-arsaha) is the place to find the latest digital content so you can always keep updated on the latest announcements, features, and products from Microsoft.

+# Microsoft.Source Newsletter

+Sign up for the [Microsoft.
+Source Newsletter](https://aka.ms/m/newsletter) to receive a regular digest of relevant technical content, events, training, sample code, and workshops.

 # Additional Resources

 - **[Azure Account](https://azure.microsoft.com/?WT.mc_id=-github-arsaha)**